-H&M’s new denim line is made with at least 20 percent recycled fabric and they have an ambitious agenda to dramatically increase the number of styles containing recycled fibers.
+H&M’s new denim line is made with at least 20 percent recycled fabric and they have an ambitious agenda to dramatically increase the number of styles containing recycled fibres.
 Marks and Spencer is working with Worn Again as it refines its technology so that used fabrics can be broken down, washed, processed and turned into yarn, textiles and new clothes – again and again.
 And G-Star RAW, in collaboration with Pharrell Williams, is producing denim made with plastic waste recovered from the worlds’ oceans.

 As brands work to increase their use of recovered fabrics, entrepreneurs and start-ups are now investing in developing new technologies to turn old garments into the next generation of textiles and fabrics.

-Seattle-based Evrnu is creating fresh new engineered fibers from 100% post-consumer cotton garment waste suitable for a wide array of products.
+Seattle-based Evrnu is creating fresh new engineered fibre from 100% post-consumer cotton garment waste suitable for a wide array of products.
 Swedish innovator Re:newcell has launched a recycling process that turns cotton and cellulosic textiles back into a product similar to conventional dissolving pulp, that can then be blended to produce viscose and rayon fabrics.

 Yet used clothing is not the only solution to protecting ancient and endangered forests from being cut down, turned into rayon and woven into fabrics.